devovevo/P3-linear-swe-solver-solutions/README.md

 The next parallelization task you have is to use MPI to perform this computation on multiple separate computers (and potentially multiple local threads on each computer).
 The skeleton file for this task is located in `mpi/mpi.cpp`.
 Similar to the CUDA task, we don't allocate memory on all nodes for our initial $h$, $u$ and $v$ grids, and only do this for the node with rank 0.
 Therefore, in your init function you need to transfer the corresponding sections of your grids to each processor (hint, the `MPI_Scatterv` function might be very helpful for this).
 You will also need to gather all of the different pieces of the grid in the `transfer` and put them back on the node with rank 0 (hint, `MPI_Gatherv` is useful for this).

 To run your MPI application, you can see [this](https://docs.nersc.gov/development/programming-models/mpi/cray-mpich/) article on NERSC, or TLDR use `salloc --nodes N --qos interactive --time 01:00:00 --constraint gpu --gpus 1 --account mxxxx`, where you fill in `N` with the number of nodes you want to use.
-Then, to run your application, you can follow the guide, or again TLDR use `srun -N N -n n ./mpi`, where `N` is the number of nodes you want to use, and `n` is the number of threads you want per node.
+Then, to run your application, you can follow the guide, or again TLDR use `srun -N N -n n ./mpi`, where `N` is the number of nodes you want to use and `n` is the number of threads you want per node.

 # Utilities